stormchaserroleplaying/stormchaserRPG/UsingAbilityScores/Subskills/CharismaSubskills/index.md

 Talking to barbarians, tribal creatures, and other so-called 'uncivilized' societies requires a different set of skills from playing around in a court.
 The Savagery skill is used in the same way that Etiquette is used in civilized places or Zeal in locations of faith.

 ### Interrogation
 Extracting information from a source, sometimes by force.
-The GM should use a character's passive Constitution or an Endurance (Pain Tolerance) score to set the DC for using this skill.
+The GM should use a character's passive Constitution (Athletics (Pain Tolerance)) score to set the DC for using this skill.

 ## Performance Subskills